Exterior insulation finishing system: Legal issues

 EIFS systems have been the subject of several lawsuits in the United States, mostly related to the installation process and failure of the system causing moisture buildups and subsequent mold growth.
 The most notable case concerned the former San Martin, California courthouse.
 This case was settled for $12 million.

 The basic underlying problem behind EIFS litigation was that EIFS was marketed as a cost-effective replacement for stucco.
 Stucco is expensive to install because it must be carefully applied by skilled craftsmen.
 General contractors switched to EIFS because they were supposed to be easy to install with unskilled or semi-skilled labor and would not crack like traditional stucco.
 Although EIFS if properly installed according to the manufacturer's directions should not have water intrusion problems, many installers cut corners by using insufficiently trained labor and also failed to supervise their work adequately.
 In turn, thousands of EIFS installations were noncompliant and suffered severe water intrusion and mold as a result.
 While the EIFS industry has consistently tried to shift the blame to installing contractors, the construction industry has retorted that using journeymen carpenters in turn eliminates the cost advantage of EIFS over stucco, and that the EIFS industry should have anticipated this issue and engineered its products from the beginning to be installed by unskilled labor or semi-skilled labor (that is, it should have been a fault-tolerant design).

 Marketing of EIFS & the EIFS industry

 EIFS account for about 10% of the US commercial wall cladding market.
 There are several dozen EIFS manufacturers in North America.
 Some sell nationwide, and some are regional in their area of business operations.
 The top five EIFS producers account for about 90% of the US market.
-These producers include Dryvit Systems, STO Corp., BASF Wall Systems, Master Wall, and Parex.
+These producers include Dryvit Systems, STO Corp., Sika (including Senergy, Parex and LaHabra brands), and Master Wall.